iegomez/qvo-go-client/README.md

 ## Usage

-After importing it, the package qvo is exposed.
+After importing it, the package qvo is exposed:

 ```go
 import "github.com/iegomez/qvo-go-client"
 ```

 The Client expects a JWT authorization token for the API, and a sandbox/production mode bool (true for sandbox).
-So, given a token, you may intialize a pointer to a Client and then call any exported function passing the pointer:
+So, using your `token`, you may intialize a pointer to a Client and then call any exported function passing the pointer:

 ```go
 c := qvo.NewClient("your-api-token", true) //NewClient returns a pointer to a qvo client.